ThePyProgrammer/ai-notes/content/ai-safety/lmxsafety-25/formal-guarantees.md

 - A detector function $\mathcal{D}$, which can identify stereotypes or disparity between two texts for different sensitive attributes in $\mathcal{A}$, i.e. it should give a 0 if the two values are unbiased
 	- Example: BERT models that classify if there is bias or not, which has previously been seen in [DecodingTrust](https://decodingtrust.github.io/)

-Our goal is simply to identify the probability of unbiased LLM responses for any counterfactual prompt set in our distribution $\Delta$, or as Prof Gagandeep put it:
+Our goal is simply to identify the probability $p$ of unbiased LLM responses for any counterfactual prompt set in our distribution $\Delta$, i.e:

 $$
 p = \mathbb{P}_{\mathcal{P}\sim\Delta}\left[\mathcal{D}\left(\mathcal{L}(\mathcal{P}_i),...,\mathcal{L}(\mathcal{P}_s)  \right) == 0\right]